fnproject/fn/examples/tutorial/hello/go/README.md

 The generated `func.yaml` file contains metadata about your function and declares a number of properties including:

-* the name of your function: taken from the containing directory name
+* `name` of your function: Taken from the containing directory name.
-* the version: automatically starting at 0.0.1
+* `version`: Automatically starting at 0.0.1.
-* the name of the runtime/language: which was set automatically based on the presence of func.go
+* `runtime`: Set automatically based on the presence of `func.go`.
-* the name of the function to invoke: in this case ./func which will be the name of the compiled Go file.
+* `entrypoint`: Name of the function to invoke.
+In this case `./func` which will be the name of the compiled Go file.

-There are other user specifiable properties but these will suffice for this example.
+These fields are set by default when you run `init` on a function.
+Other key options you can set include:

+* `type`: Set the type of the route.
+    * `sync` (default) function response is sent back to the requester.
+    * `async` functions return a call ID and executes in the background.
+* `timeout` (default: 30) The maximum time in seconds a function is allowed to run.
+* Two additional options for hot functions
+    * `format`:  `http` make the request and response using HTTP. `json` converts a request in JSON and returns JSON as a response.
+Details are covered in [Open Function Format](../../../../docs/function-format.md).
+    * `idle_timeout`: (default: 30) The time in seconds a container will remain alive without receiving any new requests.

+For more details on [function files go here](../../../../docs/function-file.md).

 ## Add Fn Registry Environment Variable